Easiest Country to Adopt From: What the Data Actually Shows

 The concept of an "easiest" program depends entirely on your family's eligibility, openness, and resources:

-- A family with excellent credit and flexible employment will find the Philippines affordable but logistically demanding due to the 6-month in-country requirement
+- A family with excellent credit and flexible employment may find the Philippines affordable but logistically demanding because of the six-month U.S. trial custody period

 - A family seeking the youngest possible child will find the available pool extremely limited across all active programs—this is the demographic reality of 2025